 ABSTRACT.
-In this note, we prove that the Erdös-Straus conjecture holds true.
+In this note, we give full complete positive proof of the celebrated unsolved Erdös-Straus conjecture.
 Similarly, the Sierpinski conjecture follows.
-A relax extension of the restricted Hagedorn equation is presented.
+A relaxed extension of the restricted Hagedorn equation is presented.

-1. The Erdős-Straus conjecture
+1. The Erdös-Straus conjecture

-The Erdös-Straus conjecture is one of the celebrated open problem in number theory.
+The Erdös-Straus conjecture is one of the celebrated unsolved open problem in number theory.
 The conjecture states that, for every positive integer $n \geq 2$, there exist positive integers x, y, z, for which